-Liquids handled by Rubber Impeller Pumps with standard Neoprene impellers are primarily fresh or salt water and water solutions.
-Rubber Impeller Pumps are not suitable for pumping gasoline or solvents.
+Liquids handled by Flexible Impeller Pumps with standard Neoprene impellers are primarily fresh or salt water and water solutions.
+Flexible Impeller Pumps are not suitable for pumping gasoline or solvents.
 Nitrile impellers can handle oil contaminated water and kerosene at reduced impeller service life.

 Liquid temperature range is from 40°F to 180°F. If freezing conditions are expected, the pump should be drained by loosening the cover screws and the pump chamber should be filled with antifreeze.
 Viscous liquids and oils cannot be pumped with Flexible Impeller Pumps.

 On initial start-up, Flexible Impeller Pumps must be primed to prevent dry-running of the impeller.
 DO NOT RUN DRY.
 Suction lifts of 15 feet are possible when pump is fully primed.
 A foot valve with built-in strainer at the beginning of the suction line is recommended.
 Suction lines should be as short as possible.